 Near the aquarium, Harbor Breeze Yacht Charters and Cruises heads out in modern catamarans with stadium seating for daily whale watching cruises throughout the year.
 Listen to educators from the aquarium as they describe the marine life you’ll see along the coast, including common and bottlenose dolphins.
 In San Pedro, Spirit Cruises casts off for 2-hour tours in search of gray whales from January through March.
 Don’t see any whales?
 You’ll get a pass for another trip.

-For spying whales from land, head about 14 kilometres west of San Pedro to Point Vicente Interpretive Center.
+For spying whales from land, head about 9 miles/14 kilometres west of San Pedro to Point Vicente Interpretive Center.
 Perched on a rocky promontory along the scenic Palos Verdes Peninsula, this site is one of Southern California’s premier locations for viewing the gray whale migration from land.
-In the centre, check out exhibits on gray whale natural history, including a life-size model of a calf.
-Observers from the American Cetacean Society use the centre’s deck for their annual whale census.
+In the center, check out exhibits on gray whale natural history, including a life-size model of a calf.
+Observers from the American Cetacean Society use the center’s deck for their annual whale census.

-Gray whale season typically runs from late December until mid-April, when these 50-foot/15-metre leviathans are making their annual migration from the Bering Sea to Mexico and back again.
-June - September is the best time to see humpback whales and blue whales, which are attracted by abundant krill.
+Grey whale season typically runs from late December until mid-April, when these 50-foot leviathans are making their annual migration from the Bering Sea to Mexico and back again.
+The summer months are the best times to see humpback whales and blue whales, which are attracted by abundant krill.
 Humpbacks are more common, but seeing a blue whale—the largest animal ever recorded on earth—is an experience you never forget.
-Measuring up to 90 feet/27 metres long (the length of three school buses), the blue whale can spray water from its blowhole nearly 30 feet/9 metres in the air.
+Measuring up to 90 feet long (the length of three buses), the blue whale can spray water from its blowhole nearly 30 feet in the air.